SerCom-KC/cartoon-network-schedule/next-showings.md

 04:00PM Unikitty! - Tasty Heist
 05:00PM Unikitty! - Buggin' Out
 05:15PM Craig of the Creek - Itch to Explore
-05:30PM Craig of the Creek - You're It; Wildernessa
+05:30PM Craig of the Creek - Wildernessa; Jessica Goes to the Creek
 06:00PM Unikitty! - Chair
 07:00PM Unikitty! - Kickflip McPuppycorn
 07:15PM We Bare Bears - Cupcake Job